HVAC Ratings: AFUE, SEER, and HSPF Explained

 Annual Fuel Utilization Efficiency (AFUE)

 Every new furnace in the United States is assigned an energy-efficiency rating called AFUE.
 AFUE represents the percentage of the total amount of fuel a furnace consumes that’s actually converted into usable heat.
 For instance, a furnace that has an 80% AFUE rating uses 80% of the fuel it consumes to heat your home while allowing the other 20% to be lost up the flue or elsewhere.
-All new furnaces in the country must have an AFUE rating of at least 80%, but some high-efficiency models have ratings of up to 97%.
+All new furnaces in the country must have an AFUE rating of at least 80%.
+Some high-efficiency models have ratings of up to 97%.

 Seasonal Energy Efficiency Ratio (SEER)